($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Classification of for which is -invariant

-meaning $indeg_{\mathcal{O}}(j) \neq indeg_{\mathcal{O}'}(j)$, which contradicts the definition of $\mathcal{O}'$.
+meaning $\indeg_{\mathcal{O}}(j) \neq \indeg_{\mathcal{O}'}(j)$, which contradicts the definition of $\mathcal{O}'$.

-\fbox{\textit{Case 2b.}} \textit{$G_A$ is an $a$-cycle.} Assume the structure of $G_A$ is such that 0 is adjacent to vertices 1 and $p$ and vertex $i$ is adjacent to vertex $i+1$ for $1 \leq i < p$, let $\mathcal{O} \in \mathcal{A}(G)$ satisfy the following: $G_A$ contains the directed path $(1, 2, \ldots, p)$, all edges between 1 and a $B$-vertex are directed towards the $B$-vertex, and all edges between a vertex in $\{2, \ldots, p\} \subset A$ and a $B$-vertex are directed towards the $A$-vertex (cf. Figure \ref{fig:c-tree_example_2}).
+\fbox{\textit{Case 2b.}} \textit{$G_A$ is an $a$-cycle of length at least 4.}\ In this case, $p \geq 3$.
+Assume the structure of $G_A$ is such that 0 is adjacent to vertices 1 and $p$ and vertex $i$ is adjacent to vertex $i+1$ for $1 \leq i < p$, let $\mathcal{O} \in \mathcal{A}(G)$ satisfy the following: $G_A$ contains the directed path $(1, 2, \ldots, p)$, all edges between 1 and a $B$-vertex are directed towards the $B$-vertex, and all edges between a vertex in $\{2, \ldots, p\} \subset A$ and a $B$-vertex are directed towards the $A$-vertex (cf. Figure \ref{fig:c-tree_example_2}.
+Edges between $0$ and $B$ are omitted since they are directed towards $B$ in any orientation of $\mathcal{A}(G)$. ).